6 minute read

 Remote work balances the scales

 When an employee is given the option to work from home, (s)he can decide whether to spend the time and money required to go to the place their employer has chose for them.
 If they like their commute, have an errand that can be carried out adjacently to their work day, or for any other reason would like to leave their home (or workplace of choice), they can do so.
-I still think the employee should be reimbursed for the time and cost of commuting, but when remote work is always an option I can budge – a little.

 I believe that: